cancersysbio/HTAN-FAP/figures/extended_data/README.md

 Requires:
 * filtered PUTH and SCORT mafs (not provided, would have to generate these yourself following the preprocessing pipeline described in the Methods)
+* gene-level PUTH and SCORT copy number calls (not provided, would have to generate these yourself with FACETS and our provide processing script at `analysis/copy_number/filter_FACETS_calls.ipynb`)
+* FACETS whole genome doubling calls for the PUTH and SCORT datasets (not provided, would have to generate these yourself with FACETS)
 * PUTH and SCORT metadata (in this repo at `data/metadata/PUTH_metadata.tsv` and `data/metadata/SCORT_metadata.tsv`)

 Generates: